KANE123WILLIAMSON/Home-Loan-Analysis/README.md

 Which demographic group (by gender, marital status, or education) has the lowest default risk?

 Are there any patterns between education, income, and loan repayment duration?
+# ** Answers
+A clear majority of males are applying for the loan

+Yes, Married applicants tend to apply for a loan more than single ones

+77.5% of the total applicants are graduates while the rest are non graduates

+38.5% of the properties are located in urban areas, 30.3% in rural while the rest in semi-urban areas

+As we can see from the above bar graph majority of the loan applicants require 240-365 days to repay the loan

+We can see from the above bar graph that majority of the loan applicants do not have any dependents on them